Table of Contents

 Honorable Mentions

 - Leasehold (Hak Sewa): A direct lease of the property, typically structured as 25-30 years with a renewal option.
+Foreign buyers new to Indonesian property law should first read our guide on can foreigners buy property in Bali – covering all legal structures in plain terms.
 Read our complete guide on how to buy property in Bali legally in 2026 for a full walkthrough of the process.

 - PT PMA (Foreign Investment Company): Establishing an Indonesian legal entity (PT PMA) that holds commercial land titles.
 Before pursuing this route, read our detailed guide on how daily rental property works for foreigners in Bali, which covers licensing and tax obligations under this structure.